karlospn/mytechramblings-site-source-code/content/posts/code-coverage-in-dotnet.md

 There are some important points to mention from this experiment:

 - The ``dotnet-coverage`` tool doesn't work right out of the box.
-If we look at the Dockerfile logs, we can see the following message when trying to collect Code Coverage with the ``dotnet-coverage tool``.
+If we look at the Dockerfile logs, we can see the following message when trying to collect Code Coverage with the ``dotnet-coverage`` tool.

 ![code-coverage-dotnet-coverage-deps](/img/code-coverage-dotnet-coverage-deps.png)